GAI: Generative Agents for Innovation: INTRODUCTION

 The objective of this study is to examine whether collective reasoning among generative agents can facilitate novel and coherent thinking that leads to innovation.
-To achieve this, the study specifically focuses on analogy-driven innovation and proposes GAI, a new LLM-empowered framework designed for reflection and interaction among multiple generative agents to replicate this process.
+To achieve this, the study focuses on \textit{analogy-driven innovation} and proposes GAI (Generative Agents for Innovation), a new LLM-empowered framework designed for reflection and interaction among generative agents to replicate this process.

-The core of the GAI framework lies in an architecture that dynamically processes the internal states of agents and a dialogue scheme specifically designed to facilitate analogy-driven innovation.
-In the former, agents generate and refine ideas based on intrinsic motivation and critical introspection, leveraging previously reviewed documents and interactions with others to form their current thoughts, which serve as the basis for their contributions to the dialogue to dynamically self-evolve in a coherent way over time.
-In the latter, the scheme incorporates insights from management science and cognitive science to replicate the process of identifying functional similarities and mechanical differences, enabling the transfer of solutions across diverse technical domains.
+The core of the GAI framework lies in an agent's architecture that dynamically processes its internal state, and a dialogue scheme specifically designed to facilitate analogy-driven innovation.
+In the former, each agent generates and refines ideas based on intrinsic motivation and critical introspection, leveraging previously reviewed documents and interactions with others.
+This process forms and updates the current thought of the agent, allowing the agent’s contributions to the dialogue to dynamically self-evolve in a coherent way over time.
+In the latter, the scheme incorporates insights from management and cognitive science to replicate the process of identifying functional similarities and mechanical differences, enabling the transfer of solutions across various technological domains.

 To evaluate the functionality of the framework, this study performs two experiments using a set of fictional technical documents.
 The one is to take Dyson's invention of the bladeless fan as a case study and examine the extent to which the innovation can be replicated using household fans as the target domain and industrial ejectors as the source domain.
 The other is to apply the framework to ten different source domains to examine its applicability.

-\section{Proposed framework}

-\subsection{Agent architecture}
+\section{PROPOSED FRAMEWORK}

+\subsection{AGENT ARCHITECTURE}

-The architecture of each agent consists of two primary modules driven by an LLM: a memory module and an internal state module (Figure \ref{fig:arch}).
-The \textit{memory module} records the contents of reviewed technical documents, past conversations with others, and the agent's prior reflections, all timestamped for reference.
-These records are then organized into a structured memory, which is input into the internal state module.
-The \textit{internal state module} processes newly acquired technical information and statements from others during the dialogue, drawing on both recent thoughts and memories retrieved from the memory module.
-Based on this, the internal state module forms and updates the agent’s current thoughts, which serve as the foundation for its future reflections and statements.
+The architecture of an agent consists of two primary LLM-driven modules: a memory module and an internal state module (Figure \ref{fig:arch}).
+The \textit{memory module} records a) contents of reviewed technical documents, b) past conversations with others, and c) the agent's prior reflections, all timestamped for reference.
+These records are then organized into structured memory, which is input into the internal state module.

-When forming and updating current thoughts, the internal state module undergoes two processes: idea generation and introspection.